 Findings: The parking garage proposed is accessed via a driveway off of NW Glisan Street at the northeastern edge of the site.
 The single loading space provided is also accessed via this same driveway.
 Locating access for both of these vehicle areas here helps to create a more-continuous storefront character along NW 23rd Avenue, which is the primary retail street in this vicinity.
 NW Glisan Street, by contrast, is a more residential street and is not classified with the Community Main Street character desired in the Transportation System Plan.
+NW Glisan Street also has a lower street classification than NW 23rd Avenue, making the proposed vehicle area access more appropriate here, as well.

 The parking garage exterior utilizes the same materials provided on the rest of the building, save for the proposed sectional aluminum overhead door with perforated metal panels and adjacent perforated metal panel window with styling similar to the proposed overhead door.
 These perforated metal portions of the façade face east towards the driveway and landscape planter and screening, thus having little impact on pedestrians or adjacent properties.

-The small loading building extension, by contrast, has a perforated metal overhead door which faces the north up the driveway to NW Glisan Street.
-These perforations may allow harsh lighting from utilitarian lighting fixtures to spill out from the loading garage and, during the day, may provide unwelcome views into the loading area from the sidewalk, even when the door is closed.
-Thus, a condition of approval is necessary to limit these views and light cast outward, either with an opaque glazed or translucent glazed sectional overhead door to maintain a high material quality.
+The small loading building extension also has a perforated metal overhead door which faces north up the driveway to NW Glisan Street.
+Since both facilities have perforations in the doors-as well as in a portion of the parking garage wall-lighting used inside the garages must be carefully considered to limit negative impacts on the community and passing pedestrians.
+Lighting in these two locations should utilize full cutoffs and be shielded to limit glare that may be cast towards the adjacent residential property or towards the sidewalk.
+When the business is not open, only those lights required by building code or for security should remain lit.